nahimanajz/web-dev/readme.md

 - git&github
 -

-## git Revision
+## Git Revision
  you can either clone by `git clone github.com/your_name/your_repo.git` or follow guidelines below to associate your git remote repository with your local repository
-## step by step adding remote repositoru to your local respoistory
+## Step by step adding remote repository to your local respoistory

  ```
  git init  // initialize local repository/ project